-You mean well, but if you are brushing with too much force your are damaging the enamel of your teeth.
-Choose a quality toothbrush that has bristles that do not splay out while brushing.
+You mean well, but if you are brushing with too much force, you are damaging the enamel of your teeth.
+Choose a quality toothbrush with bristles that do not splay out while brushing.
 A good toothbrush should last three months.

 How do I know if my toothpaste is abrasive?

-Toothpastes have an RDA value which indicates their abrasiveness.
+Toothpaste has an RDA value which indicates its abrasiveness.
 An RDA value of 100 or less indicates a toothpaste that will not damage your enamel.
-Toothpastes with tarter control or whiteners have high RDA values.
+Toothpaste with tarter control or whiteners has high RDA values.

 People who have gum disease are prone to damage by abrasion.
 Their dentin may be exposed below their gum line.
 Dentin is much softer than enamel.

-Acidity of your coffee, energy drinks and some fruit juices can also damage your enamel.
-Drinking a glass of water and swishing your mouth with water afterwards will help.
+The acidity of your coffee, energy drinks, and some fruit juices can also damage your enamel.
+Drinking a glass of water and swishing your mouth with water before brushing will help avoid damage.

-We are living longer and we want your teeth to last your lifetime if you care for them properly.
+We want your teeth to last your lifetime.
+They will if you care for them.